See how Beltmar reads behavior as narrative

-This page uses fictional sample data to show how Beltmar turns raw events into narrative views of daily momentum, individual journeys, and audience patterns.
-It does not predict intent—it describes how behavior appears to be changing.
+This walkthrough uses fictional sample data to show how raw events become narrative views of daily momentum, individual journeys, and audience patterns.
+Beltmar describes how behavior appears to be changing — it does not predict intent or recommend actions.

-All data on this page is illustrative.
+All data is illustrative.
 Real workspaces use your own imports and tracking.

 New actors